 Texas Roadhouse

-Despite its name, Texas Roadhouse has Hoosier roots and Louisville, Kentucky, headquarters, with 580 locations across the country and 22 locations in nine other countries.
+Despite its name, Texas Roadhouse has Hoosier roots and a Louisville, Kentucky, headquarters, with 580 locations across the country and 22 locations in nine other countries.
 It was started in Clarksville, Indiana, in 1993.
 With an emphasis on burgers, steaks, and Texas-size combos, the restaurant offers free refills on sodas, iced teas, coffee, and lemonades.

 Five Guys Burgers and Fries

 This fast-food chain mushroomed over the past several years and now boasts almost a cult following and some 1,600 locations in the United States, Canada, the U.K., Europe, and the Middle East.
-Go for the food, which consistently ranks among the best in its class, but stay for the unlimited beverage refills from the Coca-Cola Freestyle Soda Fountain, which offers more than 100 options including hard-to-find flavors of Coke, Sprite, Fanta, Dasani, Minute Maid, and Powerade.
+Go for the food, which consistently ranks among the best in its class, but stay for the unlimited beverage refills from the Coca-Cola Freestyle Soda Fountain, which offers more than 100 options, including hard-to-find flavors of Coke, Sprite, Fanta, Dasani, Minute Maid, and Powerade.

 Panera Bread